Raj Salwan

-Raj Salwan is an American politician serving as mayor of Fremont, California.
+Raj Salwan is an Indian-born American politician serving as mayor of Fremont, California.
 He was elected mayor in November 2024 and assumed office in December 2024, becoming the first Indian American mayor of Fremont.

 Life and career

 Salwan was born in a village near Amritsar, India, immigrating to the United States at age six.
 He grew up in Fremont, where he attended Vallejo Mill Elementary School and Washington High School during the 1980s.
 He studied biological sciences at UC Irvine and earned a Doctor of Veterinary Medicine from Tuskegee University.
 Following his college graduation, then mayor of Fremont Bob Wasserman encouraged Salwan to join the Human Relations Commission.
 He filled the role in 2005.
 Salwan later served as Fremont's planning commissioner.
 In 2014, Salwan ran for Fremont City Council but lost to Lily Mei and Rick Jones.
 In the subsequent 2016 election, Salwan campaigned again and secured his seat along with Vinnie Bacon.
 In city council, Salwan reduced traffic congestion by 33% and organized a committee to allocate more land for school construction.
 He was appointed Vice Mayor in 2018 and ran again for City Council in District 5 in 2020, beating Dolev Gandler.